 As your car moves, your beardie will slide around helplessly without this bedding.
 Even slight turns, minor acceleration, or gentle braking will send them skidding across the carrier and into the side of their traveling enclosure.

-This type of instability can cause both undue stress as well as injury.
+This type of instability can cause both undue stresses as well as injury.
 For these reasons, we not only like to line the bottom of our carrier but also allow the towels to cover at least the bottom portion of the sides too.

 Speaking of the motion of your car, take it easy!
 There is no reason to speed around, accelerate hard, or brake quickly.
 Take care not to be all herky-jerky in your driving.
 Your beardie will thank you for it!